certeu/morio/docs/docs/guides/design/readme.md

-In the end, we chose [Javascript](https://www.javascript.com/)/[NodeJS](https://nodejs.org/en) as the programming language for Morio as it is fast, available both in the browser and backend, fit for purpose, and its interpreted nature makes it easy to load code in a modular way.
+In the end, we chose [Javascript](https://www.javascript.com/)/[NodeJS](https://nodejs.org/en) as the programming language for Morio as it is fast, available both in the browser and backend, fit for purpose, and because its interpreted nature makes it easy to load code in a modular way.

 ## Architecture